Safar Tamam Howa

-Safar Tamam Howa is a Pakistani drama serial based on the novel of same name by Rahat Jabeen.
-It telecast on Hum TV from 16 March 2021 to 7 June 2021.
+Safar Tamam Howa is a Pakistani drama serial based on the novel of the same name by Rahat Jabeen.
+It was telecast on Hum TV from 16 March 2021 to 7 June 2021.
 It features Madiha Imam, Ali Rehman Khan, Syed Jibran, Samina Ahmad, and Maha Hasan in lead roles.
 The story revolves around a household where everything changes after an accident.

 Summary

 Qudsia is the head of the house where she lives with her two sons Sami and Jamal, her niece named Rija, brother-in-law Anwar and Anwar's daughter Anoushey.
 While Sami loves Anoushey since childhood, she agrees to marry Jamal under a previously stipulated arrangement by Qudsia's husband.
 However, one day Rija is suddenly found dead under mysterious circumstances.
 After her sad demise being shrouded in mystery, the lives of the people in the house completely change under the burden of hatred, jealousy and unwarranted assumptions.